Code-Institute-Submissions/ucd-milestone-project/README.md

 * Videos from youtube and embedded code directly from the site
 * Circuit information directly from official Formula 1 website, linked in the footer of each page
 * Driver information and team information also from the same source as circuit information
 * Social media links take directly to the official pages of the sport
+* Wikipedia
+* Bootstrap
+* Google Fonts